Introduction to Herb Magic and Commonly used Magical Terms

-Censer – A vessels that is used for burning incense.
+Censer – A vessel that is used for burning incense.
 These are often made of brass, copper or clay and may be highly decorative.

 Cleanse – A simple process that is used to remove negative energy.
-This is also known as clearing and can be carried out in many ways including placing items in moonlight, by smudging or placing items in clean water.
+This is also known as clearing and can be carried out in many ways including placing items in moonlight, using smoke or placing items in clean water.

 Consecrate - To make something holy or sacred.
 Tools such as tarot cards, pendulums and athames are often consecrated.

-Coven - A close-knit group of people who practise witchcraft and/or religious practices together.
+Coven - A close-knit group of people who practise together.
 They may meet on a number of occasions including sabbats and esbats as well as for training, initiations and social purposes.

 Curse - Concentrated negative and/or destructive energy that has been deliberately created and directed at someone or something with the intention of doing harm.

 Deosil – The direction of the sun, also known as clockwise.
 This is considered to be the direction to use when aiming to draw good energies such as protection and luck towards you.